Oil tanker hijacked off Somali coast

 (CNN)An oil tanker has been hijacked off the coast of Somalia, raising fears Somali pirates could be back in action after almost five years.

-The Aris 13, a Comoros-flagged oil tanker belonging to a Greek company, disappeared off the coast of the east African nation Monday according to a spokesman for the United Kingdom Maritime Trade Operations (UKMTO), based in Dubai.
+The Aris 13, a Comoros-flagged oil tanker belonging to a Greek company, disappeared off the coast of the east African nation on Monday, according to a spokesman for the United Kingdom Maritime Trade Operations (UKMTO), based in Dubai.

-The UKMTO spokesman confirmed to CNN that the ship's last known position was off the coast of Somalia near a town called Alula (Caluula).
+The UKMTO spokesman confirmed to CNN that the ship's last known position was off the coast, near a town called Alula (Caluula).

 "The vessel has been hijacked," he said.
 "It has been taken against its will to another location," he said.